PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 > **Note:** The value for the `app` property is the name slug for the app in Pipedream.
 This is not currently discoverable, but it will be in the near future on app pages in the [Pipedream Marketplace](https://pipedream.com/explore).
 For the time being, if you want to know how to reference an app, please reach out on our public Slack.

-Finally, update the `run()` method to get a repo from Github and return it.
+Next, update the `run()` method to get a repo from Github and return it.
 For this example, we'll pass static values to get the `pipedreamhq/pipedream` repo.
-Notice that we're passing the `oauth_access_token` in the authorization header by referencing the app prop `this.github.$auth.oauth_access_token`.
-You can discover the auth tokens provided in the **Authentication Strategy** section for each app in the [Pipedream Marketplace](https://pipedream.com/explore).
+Notice that we're passing the `oauth_access_token` in the authorization header by referencing the `$auth` property of the app prop — `this.github.$auth.oauth_access_token`.
+You can discover how to reference auth tokens in the **Authentication Strategy** section for each app in the [Pipedream Marketplace](https://pipedream.com/explore).

 ```javascript
 const { Octokit } = require('@octokit/rest')